 I know some people hate that word, and it’s true that it sometimes has negative connotations – used to describe the sort of person who turns their nose up at anything short of champagne and truffles – but personally, I think it just means someone who loves food.
 And using that definition, I am definitely a foodie.

-As a nod to the tasting menu you’ll find at the 200 Club, I thought today’s recipe should be a cute little appetiser.
 These smoked cheese, walnut and broccoli tarts are only about 4 inches across, so they make a great starter – or you can add a few side dishes to make a full meal.
 They’re stuffed with garlicky leeks, broccoli and walnuts, and they’re topped with smoked cheddar cheese – absolutely delicious.

 I’ve had these little metal pie dishes for a while now, and I’ve finally got around to using them.
 If you don’t have any, I’d really recommend getting some (turns out I’m now a kitchen equipment pusher…).
 They’re easy to use, and the metal edge helps to cut the pastry in just the right place – lining them with pastry is a breeze.
 Make sure you blind bake them for ten or fifteen minutes before you trim the edges of the pastry, as the it does shrink a bit when it starts to cook.